tusssars11/Equitable-AI-for-Dermatology/README.md

 * What would you do differently with more time/resources?
 If we had better processes, we would adjust the model parameters (such as increasing the number of epochs) and/or increase the amount of data processed to improve predictions.
 We would like to explore more model options in order to improve prediction.
 Have a better understanding of how different skin types affect the prediction.

-* What additional datasets or techniques would you explore?
-TODO

----

-## **📄 References & Additional Resources**

-* Cite any relevant papers, articles, or tools used in your project

 ---